Energy policy of the United Kingdom: Emissions performance standard

 Gas is a storable primary energy resource, whereas electricity is an instantaneous secondary energy vector.
 Energy flows from the gas grid, but vice versa.
 250 times more energy is stored as gas in UK than as electricity.
 The capital cost of gas transmission is 1/15th the cost per MWkm of electricity transmission.
 5 times more energy flows through the gas grid than the electricity grid at the Winter demand peak.

 Gas is typically 1/3rd the cost per unit energy of electricity.
 Carbon negative gas can be produced from mixed wastes, biomass and coal at large scale at a cost of around 45 to 50 p/therm, 1/6th DECC and OFGEM's projected 2030 cost per unit energy of decarbonised electricity of £100/MWh.

 The technology to produce large quantities of low cost Synthetic Natural Gas (SNG) was developed jointly between HM Ministry of Fuel and Power and British Gas Corporation between 1955 and 1992, with a view to supplying the whole of UK gas demand post-2010 when it was foreseen that North Sea gas would run out.
 Key elements of British Gas SNG technology are currently in use at the World's largest and longest-running SNG plant with Carbon Capture and Sequestration (CCS) at Great Plains in Dakota, and are being developed at industrial scale in China under the current 2010 to 2015 Five Year Plan.

-A simple modification to the British Gas SNG technology will enable carbon negative SNG to be produces at 60 bar pressure, and high purity supercritical CO_{2} to be produced at 150 bar pressure, at near zero net loss of energy efficiency, or additional cost.
-Carbon negative SNG can be used to generate carbon negative electricity at lower cost than incumbent fossil gas or electricity.
-Given that electricity and gas can both be decarbonised with equal facility, and at nearly equal low costs, there is no need to introduce an onerous EPS with a view to largely 'squeezing' gas fired electricity generation off the grid by 2030.
-Instead it is proposed that technology neutral equal renewables and decarbonisation targets are introduced for both low carbon gas and electricity, with Contracts for Differences for both low carbon gas and low carbon electricity, the relative 'strike prices' to be set by reference to the historic gas to electricity price ratio.
+A simple modification to the British Gas SNG technology will enable carbon-negative SNG to be produced at 60 bar pressure, and high-purity supercritical CO_{2} to be produced at 150 bar pressure, at near zero net loss of energy efficiency, or additional cost.
+Carbon-negative SNG can be used to generate carbon-negative electricity at lower cost than incumbent fossil gas or electricity.
+Given that electricity and gas can both be decarbonised with equal facility, and at nearly equal low costs, there is no need to introduce an onerous EPS with a view to largely "squeezing" gas-fired electricity generation off the grid by 2030.
+Instead it is proposed that technology neutral equal renewables and decarbonisation targets are introduced for both low-carbon gas and electricity, with Contracts for Differences for both low-carbon gas and low-carbon electricity, the relative "strike prices" to be set by reference to the historic gas-to-electricity price ratio.
 This will spread cost-effective decarbonisation equally over both the gas and electricity grids, and their associated infrastructure.